 Temperature and Humidity

 Cucumbers thrive in heat, and white wonder cucumbers are no exception.
-Ideally suited to growing temperatures between 60-90 degrees Fahrenheit, white wonder cucumbers appreciate warm, humid environments.
+Ideally suited to growing temperatures between 60 and 90 degrees Fahrenheit, white wonder cucumbers appreciate warm, humid environments.
 They are often referred to as ‘Southern Heirlooms’ because they grow well in the intense heat of the south.
-White wonder cucumbers grow well outdoors when grown in zones 3 through 9, but also grow exceptionally well in greenhouse environments.
+White wonder cucumbers grow well outdoors when grown in zones 3 through 9.
+They also grow exceptionally well in greenhouse environments.

-White wonder cucumbers require soil that is high very fertile throughout the entire growing season.
-Fertilize white wonder cucumbers at least once a month with a balanced fertilizer such as a 10-10-10.
+White wonder cucumbers require soil that is very fertile throughout the growing season.
+Fertilize the plants at least once a month with a balanced fertilizer, such as a 10-10-10.
 Amending the soil with compost or manure before planting can also help support strong, healthy growth.

 White wonder cucumber fruits should be harvested once they are about 7 inches long, making them perfect plants for trellising.
 Fruits should begin to ripen 58 days after planting.
 Harvest the fruits by cutting their individual stems with a sharp knife.
 Check the cukes regularly and harvest as soon as they're ready to promote abundant production before seed cavities swell.

 Starting white wonder cucumbers seeds is not much different from growing regular cucumbers from seed.
 Being an heirloom plant, white wonder cucumbers will always produce seedlings as long as they are pollinated by other white wonder cucumbers.
 Note that if you plant multiple varieties of cucumbers close to one another, cross-pollination is likely.

 Seeds can be started indoors or sown directly into the garden with good success.
 However, cucumber plants do not tolerate cold well, so ensure that the last frost has passed before planting seeds or seedlings into the garden.
-Plant seeds 20 inches apart and about 1 inch deep.
+Plant seeds 24 inches apart and about 1 inch deep.
 Alternatively, you can plant six to eight seeds in hills that are about 12 inches in diameter and spaced 4 to 6 feet apart.
 Thin the seedlings to three to four plants per hill.